 Buses

 Transport for London (TfL) offers maps, routes, ticket information and timetables for bus services in Haringey.
-Please use the external links section at the bottom of this page to visit the London Buses website or telephone London Buses Customer Services on 0845 300 7000.
+Please visit the TFL website (external link), or telephone TFL Customer Services on 0343 222 1234.

 Bus shelters

-The responsibilty of the provision of bus shelters in the borough lies with London Buses and generally these are provided at all stops unless there are overriding technical difficulties.
+The responsibility for bus shelters in the borough lies with Transport for London and generally shelters are provided at all stops unless there are overriding technical difficulties.

 Who provides and maintains bus shelters?

-Bus shelters are provided at most bus stops by London Buses.
-These will either be maintained by London Buses themselves, or by ADSHEL.
-ADSHEL is an advertising firm, which supplies and maintains shelters in return for the ability to advertise on them.
+Bus shelters are provided at most bus stops by TFL.
+These will either be maintained by TFL themselves, or by ADSHEL an advertising partner of TFL, who supply and maintain shelters in return for the ability to advertise on them.

-To report any problems regarding the maintenance of bus shelters, please contact ADSHEL directly.
+To report any problems regarding the maintenance of bus shelters, please contact ADSHEL (external link).

 Can I request a bus shelter?

-All requests for new shelters should be made to London Buses.
-London Buses will then assess the number of passengers using the bus stop, and decide whether they can justify a shelter.
-Shelters can only be provided if the footway is wide enough, and if the shelter does not obstruct visibility for drivers emerging from adjacent side roads.
+All requests for new shelters should be made to TFL, who will then assess the number of passengers using the bus stop, and decide whether or not a shelter is justified.
+Shelters can only be provided if the footway is wide enough, and if the shelter does not obstruct visibility for drivers emerging from nearby side roads.

 London Bus Priority Network